Ann Cary Randolph Morris

-Ann Cary Randolph Morris (1774–1837) (nicknamed Nancy) was the daughter of Thomas Mann Randolph Sr. and the wife of Gouverneur Morris.
-Books have been written about the scandal in which she was embroiled in central Virginia as a young woman after the death of her fiance.
+Ann Cary Randolph Morris (September 16, 1774 – May 28, 1837) was the daughter of Thomas Mann Randolph Sr. and the wife of Gouverneur Morris.
+Books have been written about the scandal in which she was embroiled in central Virginia as a young woman after the death of her fiancé.
 After she married Gouverneur Morris in New York, she regained much of her favorable social prominence until he died in 1816.
 She was devoted to their son, Gouverneur Morris Jr. (1813–1888), whom she called her "richest treasure.”
 They lived at Morrisania (in what is now the Bronx).
 He had the St. Ann's Episcopal Church in Bronx built in her memory.

 Early life

-Ann Cary Randolph was born near Richmond, Virginia on the Tuckahoe Plantation.
-Her parents were Thomas Mann Randolph Sr. and Ann Cary Randolph, and she had 12 siblings.
+Ann Cary Randolph was born near Richmond, Virginia, on the Tuckahoe Plantation.
+Her parents were Thomas Mann Randolph Sr. and Ann Cary Randolph, and she had twelve siblings.
 The aristocratic, plantation-owning Randolph family of Virginia, descended from William Randolph of Turkey Island, Virginia, and often intermarried among the First Families of Virginia.

-During her childhood, she and her cousin Martha Jefferson Randolph were close friends.
+During her childhood, Ann and her cousin Martha Jefferson Randolph were close friends.
 Her mother died in March 1789.
-In September of the following year, her father married a woman about Ann's age named Gabriela.
+In September 1790, her father married Gabriela, a woman about Ann's age.

-By the age of 16, Ann had a number of suitors.
+By the age of sixteen, Ann had a number of suitors.
 She was described as "by every indication a fetching girl with a 'little upturned nose,' a gift for self-dramatization, remarkably little in the way of discretion, and oodles of sex appeal."
-Ann and her stepmother fought and Ann was asked to leave the house.
+Ann and her stepmother fought, and Ann was asked to leave the house.

-Bizarre Plantation scandal
+Scandal

-When she was about 19 years old, Ann went to live with her sister Judith and brother-in-law, Richard Randolph, at Bizarre Plantation, an Antebellum tobacco plantation at what would become the corner of East Second and North Main Streets in Farmville, Virginia.
-The couple, distant cousins, had married in 1789 when Richard (also a descendant of William Randolph), was 19 and Judith was 17.
-Richard and his brothers Theodorick Randolph and John Randolph of Roanoke lost their father in 1775, and three years later their mother married St. George Tucker, a prominent lawyer and future law professor at the College of William and Mary as well as Virginia appellate judge, so he helped raise the boys, including bringing them on trips to visit his planter father in Bermuda in order to improve their often-problematic health.
-Richard Randolph, the eldest and therefore heir to most of their late father's estate, had studied at Princeton as well as with noted Virginia jurist George Wythe (St. George Tucker's mentor and friend) before taking control of his late father's plantation.
+When she was about nineteen years old, Ann went to live with her sister Judith and brother-in-law, Richard Randolph, at Bizarre Plantation, an Antebellum tobacco plantation at what would become the corner of East Second and North Main Streets in Farmville, Virginia.
+Richard and his brothers Theodorick Randolph and John Randolph of Roanoke lost their father in 1775, and three years later their mother married St. George Tucker, a prominent lawyer and future law professor at the College of William and Mary as well as Virginia appellate judge.
+The eldest and therefore heir to most of their late father's estate had studied at Princeton as well as with noted Virginia jurist George Wythe (St. George Tucker's mentor and friend) before taking control of his late father's plantation.
 However, the tobacco economy was collapsing at the time.